TousifAhamed/MNIST_GitHub_Actions/README.md

 # MNIST Image Classification and Augmentation API 🚀

 A FastAPI application that combines MNIST digit classification with advanced image augmentation capabilities.
 The model achieves >95% accuracy in a single epoch while maintaining less than 25,000 parameters.
+The application includes a modern web interface for interactive image augmentation with real-time previews and detailed descriptions.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)